Paul Hernandez, aka The 'Powder Puff Bandit,' Now Suspected In 5 New Denver Area Bank Robberies

 Hernandez, 33, showed a gun during one of the robberies, according to authorities.
 He was wearing a face mask inside the banks in the surveillance images authorities released on Wednesday.
 So was Bannigan, 27, in one of the surveillance photos that was released.

 Anyone who has information that might help investigators in this investigation is asked to contact Metro Denver Crime Stoppers.
-People who provide tips that lead to an arrest may be eligible for a reward.
+People who provide tips that lead to an arrest may be eligible for a reward of as much as $10,000.

 The “Bleach Blonde Bandit (Hernandez) was convicted of a few bank robberies in the Denver metro area in 2016 and 2017 and served time.
 Then in February of 2020 Hernandez was arrested in an Arapahoe County case where he was suspected of being the “Powder Buff Bandit.”
 He got that nickname because he allegedly covered his tattoos with makeup during three different January 2020 bank robberies.
 In June he was released from custody on bond in the case and he didn’t show up for a court hearing a week ago.